-As of Jan.
-25, 458,472 people in Virginia have received their first dose of the Pfizer or Moderna vaccine, with 64,381 people receiving the second dose.
+As of April 14, at least 3,200,121 people in Virginia have received at least their first dose of the vaccine, with 1,896,053 people being fully vaccinated.

 “Progress on vaccine administration in Virginia is contingent on a steady, predictable supply of doses available to hospitals and other health care providers participating in the vaccination effort,” VDH said.

-The vaccines are administered in two doses, and it takes a few weeks to receive the second dose.
+The Pfizer and Moderna vaccines are administered in two doses, and it takes a few weeks to receive the second dose.
 The Pfizer vaccine is administered 21 days apart, while the Moderna vaccine is administered 28 days apart.

 VDH said federal officials have indicated that the state can expect to receive about 100,000 doses per week for the foreseeable future.